saitamasahil/Pixel-Launcher-Extended/manual_installer_instructions.md

 ```

 #### Line 3: Pixel_Launcher_Mods_App Variable
 It's an app made by Developer [KieronQuinn](https://github.com/KieronQuinn).
 You will be able to apply Icon Packs using it.
 It will also enable some more functionality to pixel launcher.
 Set this variable to 1 to install it, or 0 to ignore it.
-Suppose you don't want this app in your rom then `the value of variable will be 1`.
+Suppose you want to install this app in your rom then `the value of variable will be 1`.
 So, we will edit config.txt like this:
 ```sh
 3. Pixel_Launcher_Mods_App=1
 ```
 #### Line 4: Icon_Shape_Changer_App Variable
 This app can change shape of the icons in PLE.
 Set this variable to 1 to install it, or 0 to ignore it.
-Suppose you don't want this app in your rom then `the value of variable will be 1`.
+Suppose you want to install this app in your rom then `the value of variable will be 1`.
 So, we will edit config.txt like this:
 ```sh
 4. Icon_Shape_Changer_App=1
 ```